A Look At World Champion Neeraj Chopra's Net Worth, Brand Deals And More

 Ever since he won the coveted gold medal at the Tokyo Olympics in 2021, Neeraj Chopra has become a superstar.
 The athlete became a millionaire overnight, and even though he missed a few events in between, Chopra continued to remain one of the richest athletes in India.

-According to a report by CAknowledge, Neeraj Chopra, in 2023, has an estimated net worth of USD 4.5 million (in Indian rupees, the amount is equivalent to INR 37 million).
-While he has made a fair share of his wealth from his career as a track-and-field athlete, Chopra acquired most of his wealth outside of the field.
+According to a report by CAknowledge, Neeraj Chopra, in 2023, has an estimated net worth of INR 37.17 crores.
+While he has made a fair share of his wealth from his career as a track-and-field athlete, Chopra has acquired most of his wealth outside of the field.

 How much is Neeraj Chopra’s salary?

-Neeraj Chopra’s salary and match fees collectively stand at around USD 484,100 per year.
-However, the amount accounts for hardly a mere 10 per cent of the athlete’s total wealth.
+Neeraj Chopra’s salary and match fees collectively stand at around INR 4 crores per year.
+However, this amount accounts for a mere 10 per cent of the athlete’s total wealth.

 A look at all the cash rewards Neeraj Chopra received after the Tokyo Olympics in 2021

-The rise through the rungs of the economic strata for Neeraj Chopra began with his remarkable record at the Tokyo Olympics in 2021.
-After his gold medal win, Chopra received a hero’s welcome in India and celebrated his win with cash rewards from the state governments and several organisations, both public and private.
+The rise through the rungs of the economic strata for Neeraj Chopra began with his remarkable accomplishment at the Tokyo Olympics in 2021.
+After his gold medal win, Chopra received a hero’s welcome in India.
+His win was celebrated with cash rewards from state governments and several organisations, both public and private.

-In addition, the Haryana government offered Neeraj Chopra a grade one government job, while the airline named IndiGo offered the athlete the opportunity to travel with them for free for an entire year.
+In addition, the Haryana government offered Neeraj Chopra a grade-one government job, while IndiGo airlines offered the athlete the opportunity to travel with them for free for an entire year.

 Which brands does Neeraj Chopra endorse?